 Pastoral Care at Gleeson College is based upon the firm belief that every individual belongs to the College Community and should have the fullest possibility for personal, social and spiritual growth.

-We endeavour to establish a total climate of care, which reflects the broad Christian ethos of individuals caring for and respecting one another.
-Pastoral Care demands a committed stance by staff and students, to generate this atmosphere of care, concern and respect that is underpinned by Choice Theory, Brain-Based Research, the Gleeson 10 and the concept of personal responsibility.
+At Gleeson College, we endeavour to establish a total climate of care, which reflects the broad Christian ethos of individuals caring for and respecting one another.
+Pastoral Care demands a committed stance by staff and students, to generate this atmosphere of care, concern and respect that is underpinned by the Heart of Pastoral care, Choice Theory, Restorative Practices, Brain-Based Research, the Gleeson 10 and the concept of personal responsibility.

 Through our Pastoral Care of students, staff seek to provide the opportunity for students to develop self-esteem, confidence and resilience - thus students are encouraged to undertake responsibilities that involve organising and partaking in events that require leadership and initiative.
 In this way, the students should experience Pastoral Care that empowers them to value and care for self and others.